PavanRangani/docs/docs/prd/tasks/task-instance.md

   - Default `Normal` type is selected.
 Users can change it to `Multi-Step` anytime.
 - Template Name
   - Template name field have one icon.
-  - On click of Icon or field, opens a template selection dialog.
+  - On click of Icon, opens a template selection dialog.
 [See more details](../ui-components/template-selection-dialog.md#template-selection-dialog)
+  - On click of field, opens a dropdown of template name in alphabetical order.
+Shows description of template in secondary informatation.
+Shows template section, frequency and family in meta data.
   - `Sub-Tasks` will be added based on the selected Multi-Step template.
 - Family
     - Family dropdown.